Skip to main content

 • Instead of switching to an external ticketing system, they can open a Firewall Network Request Interaction Flow from the sidebar.

-• While filling out the Interaction Flow, they can reference an opened case or workflow execution to find the details.
+• While filling out the Interaction Flow, they can reference an open case or workflow execution to find the details.

 Did this answer your question?